frameworklori/lori-framework-site/docs/index.md

 ## Governance Standards
  - [LORI Public Governance Standard → v0.9 Draft](Standards.md)
+ - _A first-mover open standard for AI jury-based governance and human-centered ethical oversight._

 This module is part of a simulated framework...
 (Semantic Governance Module Disclaimer